spress/spress.yosymfony.com/docs/2.0/getting-started/index.md

 $ sudo mv spress.phar /usr/local/bin/spress
 ```

-### Starting
+### Quick start

-You need create a site and build it.
-With Spress executable, you can create a
+Lets create a sample site and build it.
+With Spress executable, you have two options:

+1. you can scaffold a blank site
-site blank or using a base theme and next build your site.
+2. you can use a base theme

+Lets create our site using [Spresso](https://github.com/yosymfony/Spress-theme-spresso/tree/2.0) theme:

 **Quick-start**: